iqmcorp/docs/Inventory-API-Guide.md

 ## PG Management

+Create, update, or delete PG Deals using the methods and endpoints outlined in this section.

 ### Resource Properties

+Create or update PG Deals using the following properties in the Request Body Schema.

 | Property | Type | Description |
 | ---- | ---- | --- |